 - Continuing to operate 2nd Chance breakfast at Leslie County High School.
-Participation numbers continue to increase. - Explore ideas for increasing breakfast participation in elementary sites. - Food Service will continue to implement use Smarter Lunchroom techniques to promote healthy food and beverage choices. - Food Service will offer more daily options of fruits and vegetables to promote consumption. - Schools should encourage quick physical activity breaks for students during the school day. - Provide schools with ideas of rewarding students using nonfood items and promote physical activity. - Continue to improve the nutritional quality of food and beverage items offered for sale to students during the school day through snack sales or fundraisers utilizing the requirements of Federal Smart Snack guidelines. - Strategize ways to have more stakeholders involved and sharing ideas for improving the nutritional and physical activity environment in our schools.
+Participation numbers continue to increase. - Explore ideas for increasing breakfast participation in elementary sites. - Food Service will continue to implement use of Smarter Lunchroom techniques to promote healthy food and beverage choices. - Food Service will continue offering a variety of daily options of fresh and canned fruits and vegetables to promote consumption. - Schools should encourage quick physical activity breaks for students during the school day. - Provide schools with ideas of rewarding students using nonfood items and promote physical activity. - Continue to work to improve the nutritional quality of food and beverage items offered for sale to students during the school day through snack sales or fundraisers utilizing the requirements of Federal Smart Snack guidelines. - Strategize ways to have more stakeholders involved and sharing ideas for improving the nutritional and physical activity environment in our schools.